Waco Aircraft Company: Modern production

 The WACO Classic Aircraft company (unrelated to the original Waco) began building its WACO Classic YMF in 1986, an upgraded version based on Waco's original type certified design.

 Surviving aircraft

 A large number of survivors exist, with the largest single collection residing at the Historic Aircraft Restoration Museum at Dauster Field, Creve Coeur, near St Louis, Missouri.

+Closure

+On April 29, 2026, Waco suddenly announced that it would shut down all manufacturing and aircraft maintenance services.
+Employees at the company’s Battle Creek, MI factory were abruptly notified of the closure.